How did your journey as a programmer start? What was the initial impulse?

 I went through all the pre-bootcamp materials that we were provided by the Bootcamp team.
 There was one amazing video by an American teacher from Harvard.
 We were told to watch a couple of them.
 But I decided to watch them all :) Those videos were really useful!
 I would recommend them to anyone wanting to start a tech career.

 How would you rate your progress so far?

-I became so much more practical!
+I've become so much more practical!

 At the university, in Math lectures, there were a lot of girls.
 But in Computer Sciences, boys were the majority.
 I believe that the number of girls in tech is growing, and I strongly encourage every girl to try coding.
 It is not a gender thing, it is whether you like problem-solving or not.
 We are five girls here in the bootcamp, and the atmosphere is healthy and normal.
 The whole group we have is amazing.
 People are respectful and supportive.
 We love to help each other.

-Programming makes you learn every day, it challenges you with every task.
+Programming makes you learn every day, and it challenges you with every task.
 It is the challenges that make us grow.
 And in programming, you are rarely in your comfort zone.
 The tech field is developing fast, and there are a lot of resources online.
-But many of these will soon become deprecated.
+But many of these will soon become depreciate.
 So in the beginning, it is always better to have someone experienced to guide you.